Home

 From The Wall Street Journal: "High-school guidance counselors advise applicants, even if they restrict public access on their sites, to refrain from including anything that could hurt them in college admissions.
 They especially caution against foul or offensive language, nudity, or photos of drinking and drug use.

 "Students need to be accountable for their actions," says Scott Anderson, director of college guidance at St. George's Independent School, a private school near Memphis, Tenn.
-When writing on Facebook or MySpace, he says, they should be thinking, "Is this something you want your grandmother to see?""
+When writing on Facebook, Twitter, uploading to You Tube, chatting, he says, they should be thinking, "Is this something you want your grandmother to see?""

 See Social Network, the movie, learn about FACEBOOK